rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Inserting Text

 Rsvim is a modal editor, which means the editor behaves differently, depending on which mode you are in.
-In a certain timing, the editor is in and only in a certain mode.
+At any given time, the editor would be in exactly one mode.
 The 2 basic modes are called "normal" mode and "insert" mode.
 In normal mode, the characters you type are commands.
 In insert mode, the characters are inserted as text.

 After Rsvim just started, it will be in normal mode.
 To start insert mode, you type the "i" command ("i" is for "insert").
 Then you can insert text, it will be inserted into the file buffer on current window where the cursor is in.
 The file on file system won't be written unless you saved the file buffer.
 Let's enter the programmer's [limerick](https://vimhelp.org/usr_02.txt.html#02.2):